Why Most People Never Escape Mediocrity (Even When They Try)

 Many people believe:

-- Change must be dramatic to matter
+- Change has to be dramatic to matter

-- Transformation should happen quickly
+- Transformation should happen fast

 - Big results require extreme action

-So they rely on things like:
+So they turn to things like:

 - Intense routines